Village Neighbors Frequently Asked Questions (FAQs)

 What services do I get with a Membership?

 Per month, a member would receive 10 services which includes 1 home maintenance assistance service (light handy-man task).
-Services could include: transportation to destinations on Chincoteague*, friendly visits and social interactions, convenience services and errands, computer and technology assistance, social outings, events, and programs.
+Services could include: transportation to destinations on Chincoteague as well as off-island destinations*, friendly visits and social interactions, convenience services and errands, computer and technology assistance, social outings, events, and programs.

-Village Neighbors is a program of Island Community House a 501(c)3 non-profit organization founded in 2019.
+Village Neighbors is fiscally sponsored by Island Community House a 501(c)3 non-profit organization founded in 2019.

 757-336-1993 · VillageNeighbors@village-neighbors.org

 6246 Mumford Street · Chincoteague Island, VA · 23336